kdbanman/visualcrawl/docs/SemCrawl.md

 - A complete copy of the page content
 - An index of terms or media on the page
 - A map of the inlinks and outlinks of the page
-- A set of provenance or meta data
+- A set of provenance data or metadata

 Once this data is collected, it can be processed, displayed, queried, or simply stored.